samueldelesque/responsive-email-styling-guide/README.md

 ===============================================

 A little list of annoying bugs that might save you time if you are heading to create a responsive email:

+[I have excluded the most obvious like having to use Tables, obscure oldschool html/css patterns etc]

 * Outlook 2007 and 2010 render HTML through Word Html engine, and therefore all *tables longer than 1790px will cause a line break*.
 The solution is to add a 'style="page-break-before: always"' on the containing tr element. [source: http://mikethecoder.tumblr.com/post/861597102/outlook-2007-screws-up-spacing-where-page-breaks-would] [read also: http://www.emailonacid.com/blog/details/C13/horizontal_spacing_issues_in_outlook_2007_and_2010]